New weird: Definition

 Various definitions have been given of the genre.
-J.A.
-Weinstock's summary of Steph Swainston's response to the 2003 forum discussion sparked by M. John Harrison as "exercises in worldbuilding characterized by a heterogeneity of sources, genres, and details" and "particularly eclectic; mixing modern street culture with ancient mythology."
+J. A. Weinstock's summary of Steph Swainston's response to the 2003 forum discussion sparked by M. John Harrison describes the New Weird as "exercises in worldbuilding characterized by a heterogeneity of sources, genres, and details" and "particularly eclectic; mixing modern street culture with ancient mythology."
 According to Jeff and Ann VanderMeer, in their introduction to the anthology The New Weird, the genre is "a type of urban, secondary-world fiction that subverts the romanticized ideas about place found in traditional fantasy, largely by choosing realistic, complex real-world models as the jumping-off point for creation of settings that may combine elements of both science fiction and fantasy."

 Non-conformity to strict genre definitions is a commonly recognized facet of new weird fiction.
 In The 3rd Alternative forum debate, Miéville emphasized this fluidity in his post stating that "New Weird – like most literary categories – is a moment, a suggestion, a tease, an intervention, an attitude, above all an argument.
 You cannot read off a checklist and say 'x is in, y is out' and think you've understand what's at stake or what's being argued."
-According to Gardner Dozois, the VanderMeers' anthology "ultimately left me just as confused as to what exactly The New Weird consisted of when I went out as I'd been when I went in."
+According to Gardner Dozois, the VanderMeers anthology "ultimately left me just as confused as to what exactly The New Weird consisted of when I went out as I'd been when I went in."
 Darja Malcolm-Clarke notes that while the definition of the new weird is disputed, "a general consensus uses the term" to describe fictions that "subvert cliches of the fantastic in order to put them to discomfiting, rather than consoling, ends".
 Malcolm-Clarke also notes the genre tends to break down the barriers between fantasy, science fiction and supernatural horror.
 In comparing the new weird to bizarro fiction, Rose O'Keefe of Eraserhead Press claims that "People buy New Weird because they want cutting edge speculative fiction with a literary slant.
 It’s kind of like slipstream with a side of weirdness."